MASAR Conference 2022 - May 20-22

 We never know what we will come across on a search.
 Learn how you should respond if you see a firearm while you are searching, either in the possession of the search subject or unsecured on the ground.
 Understand the 3 most important safety rules of firearms, be introduced to the most common firearms actions in each category, and learn/practice how to unload and secure firearms of various types.

-Leadership Styles and Group Dynamics - Bryan Courtois (PTSAR)
+Leadership Styles and Group Dynamics (1) OR Running BASAR Testing (2) - Bryan Courtois (PTSAR)

+This class topic has not yet been decided.
+Option 1.
 What are the characteristics of a great leader?
 What are the different types of leadership styles and group dynamics, and what are the various ways a great leader use those dynamics to motivate and encourage the team?
 Learn how to apply different leadership styles to interact with your group, and how the group behavior will evolve over time.
+Option 2.
+Recommendations on how to run BASAR practical field skills testing process (open only to members already certified as STM/STL).

-Situational Awareness (EMS CEHs) - Jonathan Ward (PTSAR)
+Situational Awareness (EMS CEHs) - Jonathan Ward (CMSAR)

 Situational awareness is key to safe operations in the field.
 Effective situational awareness is a blend of experience, observation, discipline, and intuition.
 Using lessons learned from other high-risk operations, this class will explore the process of developing the skills needed to utilize this important component of risk management.